The Man Who Loved Redheads

 The Man Who Loved Redheads is a 1955 British comedy film directed by Harold French and starring Moira Shearer, John Justin and Roland Culver.
-The film is based on the play Who is Sylvia?
-(1950) by Terence Rattigan, which is reputedly a thinly veiled account of the author's philandering father.
+The film is written by Terence Rattigan based on his play Who Is Sylvia?
+(1950) which is reputedly a thinly veiled account of the author's philandering father.
 The film follows the play fairly closely, its main difference being the turning of Sylvia into a redhead.

 The film contains a ballet sequence featuring extracts from The Sleeping Beauty, which was decorated by Loudon Sainthill.

 Plot

-Young peer and junior member of the Foreign Office, Mark St. Neots (John Justin), is obsessed with the memory of Sylvia (Moira Shearer), a 16-year-old redhead he met at a party as a boy, and vowed he would love forever.
-Now older and respectably married, Mark still retains his image of the beautiful young girl with the red hair, and spends the rest of his life searching for her, through a string of casual affairs.
+Young peer and junior member of the Foreign Office, Mark St. Neots, is obsessed with the memory of Sylvia, a 16-year-old redhead he met at a party as a boy, and vowed he would love forever.
+Now older and respectably married, Mark still retains his image of the beautiful young girl with the red hair, and spends the rest of his life searching for her through a string of casual affairs.